commonhaus/foundation/templates/CODE_OF_CONDUCT.md

 ### Report an issue

 - Each CF project is free to implement enforcement of the CoC using processes appropriate for the size and scope of the project.
   CoC enforcement processes and contact methods must be defined in the projects' `CODE_OF_CONDUCT.md`.
 - For other Commonhaus repositories, send your report to `report@mailing-list`.
-The [CFC][cc] will receive these reports.
+The [CF Council][cc] will receive these reports.

 ### Respond to a CoC issue

 Each complaint will be reviewed and investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.

 An issue should be created for each report in a private repository listed in its `CODE_OF_CONDUCT.md`.
 It should capture the report, discussion and final conclusion.
 Personal information is confidential.
 The report should NOT contain identifying details of the reporter.

 ### Escalate an issue

-We expect most reports to be handled successfully by the processes put in place by a project or the [CFC][cc].
+We expect most reports to be handled successfully by the processes put in place by a project or the [CF Council][cc].

-The CF maintains the [CoCP][cocp] to manage escalation when a reporter (a) believes that a report to a member project or the [CFC][cc] has not been properly handled, or (b) does not feel comfortable reporting an issue through the standard process.
+The CF maintains the [CoCP][cocp] to manage escalation when a reporter (a) believes that a report to a member project or the [CF Council][cc] has not been properly handled, or (b) does not feel comfortable reporting an issue through the standard process.

 Email `coc-escalation@mailing-list` to escalate an issue to the CoCP.